Loading... Please wait...

 What is Sensory Processing Disorder?

-Sensory Processing Disorder ChildSensory Processing Disorder (SPD, previously referred to as "sensory integration dysfunction") is a condition in which a person has difficulty processing and acting upon the information they receive through their senses.
+Sensory Processing Disorder (SPD), previously referred to as “sensory integration dysfunction,” is a condition in which a person has difficulty processing and acting upon the information they receive through their senses.
 This creates difficulty with many everyday tasks.
-Most people with Autism Spectrum Disorder also have Sensory Processing Disorder.
-Symptoms overlap and are both often treated with a Sensory Diet.
+Many people with Autism Spectrum Disorder also have Sensory Processing Disorder, and symptoms of these disorders can overlap.
+Occupational therapists often recommend a sensory diet to treat both.

 Symptoms may include: